What Is a Book Voucher?

 1. Research Your Target

 To determine what kind of customers you want to attract, whether it might be the enthusiastic new ones or the loyal old clients, whatever your programs might be, researching your target will help you create an idea of what should be included in the design of your book voucher.
 For example, if your business is a spa, then your target clients may be housewives or office workers.
-Or if you own a bookstore, then you can distribute these vouchers to schools and other academic institutions.
+Or if you own a bookstore, then you can distribute these printable vouchers to schools and other academic institutions.

 2. Prepare a Rough Draft of the Information to be Printed in the Voucher

-The name of the company giving out the vouchers should be included in the certificate.
+The name of the company giving out the gift vouchers should be included in the certificate.
 This will market your establishment and in addition, promote your products and services.
 Do not forget to indicate the name of the service being offered, the amount, the validity dates, and terms and conditions.
 For bookstore vouchers, make sure that the conditions are relayed well.

 3. Determine the Services You Want to Offer

-Most of the time, book vouchers offer a lot of different services.
+Most of the time, business vouchers offer a lot of different services.
 Make sure that you know how many pages you intend to make to vary your offers.
 For restaurants, you may give one voucher for a birthday promo or two vouchers for a candlelight evening dinner on a certain day.
 For resorts, you can offer your customers some vouchers that include a free family lunch buffet or an hour of free surfing lessons.

 4. Establish the Amount of the Vouchers and Its Validity

 Is it 5% or 25% off discount, or is it totally free?
 Will it be until today?
 Tomorrow?
 Or with no expiration date at all?
-To avoid confusion, especially if you have a several amount of vouchers to give away, indicate the denomination of the vouchers and when it can be used.
+To avoid confusion, especially if you have several amounts of creative vouchers to give away, indicate the denomination of the vouchers and when it can be used.
 If it is not in denomination but instead a service promotion, then include what, where, and when.
 For example, “Hope’s Center for Wildlife Preservation’s Annual Charity Ball, dinner for two, Gala Hotel, Texas, USA,” or “Avail one free meal if you join the volunteer event for ___.”

 5. Make It Simple but Interesting

-People really had a penchant for vouchers that could qualify for raffles or contests.
+People really had a penchant for voucher cards that could qualify for raffles or contests.
 But first, look if your company can afford to do such events.
 Will you be giving rewards and prizes to a certain number of individuals or is it limited to below three?
 You should also determine what kind of prizes will be given out.
 If you want to create some noise, include a description of the main prize in the voucher.